-One example would be putting together a commercial for a new product.
-An agency would come up with the creative and the strategy, write the script, hire actors, schedule the shoot date, staff the production (camera operators, directors, producers, etc.) and then finalize the commercial in post-production with editing, music, color-grading, audio sweetening, and motion graphics.
+Let's say your company wants to produce a how-to video for a new product launch.
+An agency would come up with the creative and the strategy, write the script, hire actors, schedule the shoot date, staff the production (camera operators, directors, producers, etc.) and then finalize the video in post-production with editing, music, color-grading, audio sweetening, and motion graphics.

 Agencies also bring their expertise to the table.
 Design, animation, and motion graphics are learned skills.
 Understanding how a narrative should be structured to hold the audiences’ attention and drive results doesn’t just happen overnight.
 Being able to effectively market a video to your target audience is easier said than done.
 Increasing your return on investment is no easy task.

 Agencies are masters in these fields and can help you get the job done right the first time.
 Bringing it all full circle, that in turn, saves your business time.

 Here's a high-level look at the 5 main benefits of hiring an agency: